January Birthstone Garnet: Fun Facts

 Read on to learn everything you need to know about garnets, from the spectrum of colors they come in, to what they signify and interesting facts.

-- January's birthstone the splendid red garnet is the stone of those born under the zodiac sign of Aquarius.
+- January's birthstone, red garnet gemstone, is the stone of those born under the zodiac sign of Aquarius.

 - A garnet stone's name derives from the Middle English word, 'gernet' meaning dark red.
 The term arose from the Latin word "granatum," meaning seed.
-Subsequently, the gemstone’s connection to seeds comes from the red seeds within a pomegranate.
+Subsequently, the birthstone garnet’s connection to seeds comes from the red seeds within a pomegranate.

-- If you want to give garnet as a gift, consider it for a second or sixth wedding anniversary.
+- If you want to give the garnet birthstone as a gift, consider it for a second or sixth wedding anniversary.
 It is the traditional stone for these occasions.

 - They aren’t all red.
-In fact, garnet crystals exists in many colors, such as black, green, purple or even colorless.
-While the garnet is actually found in a rainbow of colors, most people associate the birthstone with its attractive red hue.
+In fact, the garnet's color exists in many shades, such as black, green, purple or even colorless.
+While the crystal garnet is actually found in a rainbow of colors, most people associate the birthstone with its attractive red hue.

 - Purple garnet is extremely rare.
 Purple garnet birthstones have been found in Kenya and Madagascar and prices range from about $500 to $3,000 per carat, depending on size, color and quality.